NDDisbo Supported

 What rule governs IOLTA trust accounts in North Dakota?

-North Dakota IOLTA trust accounts are governed by North Dakota Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the North Dakota IOLTA program.
+North Dakota IOLTA trust accounts are governed by North Dakota Rules of Professional Conduct Rule 1.15; ND Supreme Court Administrative Rule 24.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the North Dakota IOLTA program.

 How often must North Dakota attorneys reconcile their IOLTA accounts?

-North Dakota attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+North Dakota attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must North Dakota attorneys retain IOLTA records?

-North Dakota attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under North Dakota Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+North Dakota attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 6 years under North Dakota Rules of Professional Conduct Rule 1.15; ND Supreme Court Administrative Rule 24.
+Disbo keeps all of it automatically for the required period.

 What happens if a North Dakota IOLTA account is overdrawn?

-Required — bank overdraft notification required.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must report to the Disciplinary Board of the ND Supreme Court.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does North Dakota IOLTA interest go?